-This above quote is one of my favorites.
+The above quote is one of my favorites, and I feel like I say it daily.
 Aside from cutting expenses, there is simply a no quicker and easier way to improve your monthly surplus than getting a side hustle.
 Today, career prospects are better than they (almost) ever have.
 Anyone who wants a job can get one.
 A nice benefit of this is that after a few years in your current position, you can likely move into a new / better / higher-paying role at either your current employer or elsewhere.
 Consider this carefully when looking at your overall cash flow plan.

 If moving up into another employment opportunity isn’t quite possible at the moment- Perhaps you love your job or where you work, or the benefits, for example, you might consider starting a side hustle.
 For example, consider ridesharing, food delivery, teaching English online, becoming a local tour guide, or even just a simple part-time job!
 Getting a side hustle will help you increase your income.

 First, what exactly is an emergency fund?
 It’s some money set aside if “worst came to worst.”
 For example, you might have lost your job or faced with a significant and unexpected expense.
 The emergency fund should be in the form of a savings account – but you can’t touch it unless there’s an emergency!
 Experts agree on an emergency fund (sitting in a savings account, not to be touched unless there’s a REAL emergency) should be six months of your necessary expenses.
 Indeed, that means rent/loan payments/insurance, etc. It does not include discretionary categories such as eating out, or “new jeans” because these would be cut regardless in an emergency.

 By now, you should be generating some extra cash at the end of every month.
 And, that is your surplus.
 Start by transferring your surplus at the end of each month to your emergency fund savings account, until you get to 6 months of necessary expenses.